AceDataCloud/MidjourneyAPI/docs/midjourney_edits_api_integration_guide.md

 Copy this URL, and it can be used as a Webhook.
 The sample here is `https://webhook.site/556e6971-b41f-4fa8-9151-6e91acd0399f`.

-Next, we can set the field `callback_url` to the above Webhook URL while filling in the corresponding parameters, as shown in the image below:
+Next, we can set the field `callback_url` to the above Webhook URL, while filling in the corresponding parameters, as shown in the image below:

 <p><img src="https://cdn.acedata.cloud/q3fnhv.png" width="500" class="m-auto"></p>

-Clicking run, we can see that we immediately receive a result, as follows:
+Clicking run, we can see that an immediate result is obtained, as follows:

 ```
 {